storily/nominare/README.md

 After creating a migration, run it with `rake db:migrate`, then immediately run `rake db:redo`, to test its rollback.

 Use `rake console` to get a shell with most of the same context as the app.
-Note that commands are not loaded automatically.

-## Name frequency compute thing
+## Some details

 Names are loaded in postgres (all-lowercase).
 Then two views are materialised that compute the score of each unique name.
 The score is then log-normalised to